xavios/learn-next-js/Readme.md

 state).
 Information is local to each copy of your component.

 React has built in support to manipulate the DOM with a ref.
-You can pass a ref object to the ref value of a JSX element.
+You can pass a ref object to the ref prop of a JSX element.
 After React creates the DOM node and puts it on the screen, React will set the current property of your ref object to that DOM node.